 The Team offers services to the area but will accept referrals from outside this catchment area where the GP believes that the Team can best meet an individual’s need.

 See the map to find out where we are

 Referrals are primarily from GP but where a referral from other source is received the duty worker will liaise with the referred person’s GP to ensure response is achieved.

-As soon as a referral is received it is triaged by a Band 6 Team member (duty worker) to establish level of urgency.
+As soon as a referral is received it is triaged by a duty worker to establish the level of urgency.
 In hours of opening the Team will respond as a crisis Team if required, routine referral will be discussed by the full Team at weekly meeting.
 Routine referrals will normally be seen for assessment within four weeks of referral.